Italian Chicken Cutlet Recipe

 You could also freeze these for up to 3 months, breading intact and ready to be reheated after an overnight thaw in the fridge.

 To reheat, throw these cutlets back into the pan with a bit more olive oil.
-Don’t leave them in too long and dry out the meat – cook just until the center is warmed.
+Don’t leave them in too long or you’ll dry out the meat — cook just until the center is warmed.

-Italian chicken cutlets go with anything and everything you like on your plate for dinner – that’s not even an exaggeration!
+This chicken cutlet recipe goes with anything and everything you like on your plate for dinner — that’s not even an exaggeration!

 Chicken tastes great with any side, and the garlicky, peppery breadcrumb crust can truly match any dish.

-I recommend serving this chicken cutlets recipe over Cacio e Pepe (pepper pasta!) or fettuccine with alfredo sauce or my 5 minute simple pasta sauce
+I recommend serving Italian chicken cutlets over Cacio e Pepe (pepper pasta!) or fettuccine with alfredo sauce or my 5 minute simple pasta sauce

 Enjoy!